Developing revolutionary mitochondrial-targeted therapeutics

 Partnering opportunities

-MitoRx's pioneering new modality is the first potential medicine to restore sulfide-signaling, which is mediated by persulfidation.
-Our approach offers the opportunity to reverse mitochondrial dysfunction and halt progression in multiple diseases and medical conditions in which mitochondrial dysfunction drives pathology.
+MitoRx's pioneering new modality is the first potential medicine to functionally restore sulfide-signaling, which is mediated by the S-persulfidation post-translational modification of proteins.
+Our approach offers the opportunity to restore essential signaling events needed for protective metabolism to halt or reverse progression in multiple diseases where such sulfide-signaling impairment drives pathophysiology.

 Contact us ↗